 We have identified material weaknesses in our internal control over financial reporting.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our financial statements will not be prevented or detected on a timely basis.
 The material weaknesses identified to date include (i) lack of segregation of duties and (ii) the level of review of our internally prepared financial statements.
-As such, our internal controls over financial reporting were not designed or operating effectively.
+In addition, our auditor identified during its testing an error in inventory in the approximate amount of \$227,000 for the use of the wrong unit of measure for an inventory item which resulted in a misstatement within inventory and cost of sales.
+Other errors were also discovered during testing of our December 31, 2019 balances that included differences between the ledger and supporting schedules relating to inventory, property and equipment, accounts payable, accrued expenses, additional paid-in capital, revenue, cost of sales, gross margin and general and administrative expenses.
+As such, the auditor provided us with a letter stating that our internal controls with respect to the financial close and financial reporting do not include a sufficient process to reconcile the accounts to supporting records and an independent review process to ensure U.S. GAAP financial statements are free from error.
+Accordingly, our internal controls over financial reporting were not and have not been designed or operating effectively.